apptainer/singularity-userdocs/singularity_and_docker.rst

     Singularity container built: ./ubuntu.img

-The warnings mean well - it is to tell you that you are creating the image on the fly from layers, and if one of those layers changes, you won’t produce the same image next time.
+The warnings are reminding you that you are creating the image on the fly from layers, and if one of those layers changes, you won’t produce the same image next time.